 A Dutch oven is a great piece of cooking equipment to bring along camping.
 Portable and easy to use, they can add a new dimension to your camp cooking game.

-We love making Dutch Oven Stews when we head out camping.
+When camping, Dutch Oven Stews are our favorite.
 Prepare some vegetables, spices, and meat as you like.
 Get your stock ready, throw everything into the Dutch oven, and slowly simmer the stew over the campfire until it's ready.

 This is one hack where you can make the most of the ingredients you have lying around the campsite and while it cooks slowly you can kick back in your favorite camp chair and just watch the fire!